 Courses Outside the Department (Minimum 6 hours)

-Coursework from sections, General Requirements, Directed Research, and Special Requirements, may fulfill this requirement (thus hours in this section may already be counted as credit toward total hours).
+Coursework from sections General Requirements, Directed Research, and Special Requirements may fulfill this requirement (thus hours in this section may already be counted as credit towards total hours).

 Dissertation (Minimum 6 hours)

 Students are required to continuously register for at least three credits of dissertation once they have advanced to candidacy.